 Public health nurses and other public health professionals work collaboratively with communities to create environments that promote health and prevent disease and disability.
 They use an ecological approach to respond to the needs of the communities and are proactive in program and policy development to enhance the health of populations.

 Public health nurses use the Nursing Intervention Wheel to define the scope of public health nursing practice by the type of intervention and the level of practice.
 Regardless of the site or the population, this core set of interventions represents public health nursing as a specialty practice of nursing.
 This online version of this Public Health Intervention Wheel enhances the original wheel by using visual representations of the interventions by level of intervention in the everyday practice of public health nursing.

-The Minnesota Model ("The Intervention Wheel") - Depicts the use of the Public Health Interventions at the various levels of practice.
-This model is the basis for the framework of the SPHERE system.
-The following power point presentation includes a description of the interventions and subinterventions that is discussed during the training section of SPHERE Interventions and Subinterventions.
-Presentation
+The Minnesota Model ("The Intervention Wheel") depicts the use of these public health interventions at the various levels of practice.
+This model is the basis for the framework of the SPHERE (Secure Public Health Electronic Record Environment) system in Wisconsin.
+This PowerPoint presentation on SPHERE describes the public health interventions and subinterventions discussed during SPHERE training.

 Source: Minnesota Department of Health, St. Paul, Minnesota.